Getting Started Guide

 Reactivity

-Pulse includes a powerful reactive system inspired by modern frameworks:
+Pulse includes a reactive system inspired by Solid.js:

-import { signal, effect, computed, batch } from 'std/reactive'
+import { signal, effect, computed, batch } from 'pulselang/runtime'

 const [count, setCount] = signal(0)